yingtao450/TuyaOpen/apps/tuya.ai/your_chat_bot/README.md

 # your_chat_bot
 [your_chat_bot](https://github.com/tuya/TuyaOpen/tree/master/apps/tuya.ai/your_chat_bot) is an open-source large model intelligent chatbot based on tuya.ai.
 It collects voice through a microphone, performs speech recognition, and enables conversation, interaction, and banter.
 You can also see real-time chat content on the screen.

+**Note: Switching between TUYA AI V1.0 and V2.0 requires removing the device and clearing the data on the APP before use.**

 ## Supported Features

 1. Intelligent Conversation